dyc3/d6-survey-service/docs/architecture.md

 - Closing the broswer tab without submitting will prompt the user before exiting.
 - At the end of the survey, the user will be provided with a link that allows them to edit their responses.

+# Survey Results

+Users must be able to view the responses of the survey.
+We'll do this by providing the ability to export the responses as a CSV file.

+The CSV file will contain the following columns:

+- Responder ID
+- Tithe of each quesetion, one column per question

+The rows will contain the responses of each responder.